-Ordinarily Santa Claus hangs out on the median of the one-block stretch of Thompson Avenue with his sleigh greeting children and offering his lap.
-This year, for 2020, Santa will be skipping Christmas Tree Lane but will, instead have a letter box available for letters to be dropped off.
+Although Santa will be skipping Christmas Tree Lane in 2020, instead there is a letter box available for letters to be dropped off.
 Letters with legible return addresses will still go to the North Pole for a reply from Santa himself!

-We spied so many favorite characters, from an oversized Grinch to Yukon Cornelius and the Abominable Snow Monster.
+On a slow-drive, through the safety of our car window and Spotify providing Christmas music to set the tone, we spied so many favorite characters, from an oversized Grinch to Snoopy and his friends.
 These are homemade wooden cut-outs that you cannot buy at Target, people.
 One house has a light show timed to music with a Nightmare Before Christmas theme.
-Another house is completely covered with pink, um, shingles?
+Another house has only pink lights.

 Several photos from this post are courtesy of Oaktown Art, who has many more on her website.